esdc-iitb/DX-Notes/software-requests/gitlab-runner.md

 We have been able to integrate GCCode with TFS and Jenkins, but because these tools were not designed to work together, we have encountered many problems and need a suitable solution to go forward.
 With research and proof-of-concepts, GitLab-Runner (free under the MIT license) has proven its self to be far more effective than the current tools; even in their most optimized setup.

+This request is coming from the Developer Experince team tasked by senior management up to the director general level to improve the developer experince; and we believe that this tool is critial to the department in moveing us forward with modern software development.

 ## Alternative Products

 ### TFS Release Manager